+1.15.
 Comments - The citizen participation plan must provide a period of not less than 30 days, prior to the submission of the consolidated plan, to receive comments from citizens.
 The jurisdiction must consider the views of citizens, public agencies and other interested parties in preparing its final consolidated submission.

-30-day comment period will be provided.
+30-day comment period will be provided prior to preparing the final Consolidated Plan and Annual Action Plan submission.

+1.16.
 Substantial Amendments - The citizen participation plan must specify the criteria the jurisdiction will use for determining what changes in the jurisdiction's planned or actual activities constitute a substantial amendment to the consolidated plan.
 It must include among the criteria for a substantial amendment changes in the use of CDBG funds from one eligible activity to another.
 The citizen participation plan must provide at least 30 days to receive comments on a substantial amendment before the amendment is implemented.
 The citizen participation plan shall require the jurisdiction to consider any comments or views of citizens received in writing, or orally at public hearings, if any, in preparing the substantial amendment.
-A summary of these comments and a summary of any comments or views not accepted and the reasons therefore, shall be attached to the substantial amendment
+A summary of these comments and a summary of any comments or views not accepted and the reasons therefore, shall be attached to the substantial amendment.